Gurbir091/JustEatWeb/README.md

   Given I want food in "L2W 1k2"
   When  submit information
-  Then I should see error with invalid Postcode use chrome plugin-- Tidy Gherkin to convert Feature file into step definitions write test script for 2 scenerio  and 6 steps
+  Then I should see error with invalid Postcode

+  use chrome plugin-- Tidy Gherkin to convert Feature file into step definitions write test script for 2 scenerio  and 6 steps
   I use cucumber framework with Java langauge
+ Used Chrome browser for automation of  test scripts

   Technical Questions Answers